-- Prohibitions regarding the unauthorized sharing of and use of information relating to how a person voted. - Prohibitions on soliciting or receiving consideration for voting, or refraining from voting, for any particular candidate or measure. - Prohibitions on interference with the conduct of elections and with the duties of election workers.

-- Prohibitions regarding the intimidation of voters. - Prohibitions on compromising the privacy of other voters casting a ballot.
+- Prohibitions regarding the unauthorized sharing of and use of information relating to how a person voted.
+(See e.g. Elections Code sections 18520-18524) - Prohibitions on soliciting or receiving consideration for voting, or refraining from voting, for any particular candidate or measure. - Prohibitions on interference with the conduct of elections and with the duties of election workers. - Prohibitions regarding the intimidation of voters. - Prohibitions on compromising the privacy of other voters casting a ballot.